Spin-forbidden reactions

-In chemistry, the selection rule (also known as the transition rule) formally restricts certain reactions, known as spin-forbidden reactions, from occurring due to a required change between two differing quantum states.
-When a reactant exists in one spin state and the product exists in a different spin state, the corresponding reaction will have an increased activation energy when compared to a similar reaction in which the spin states of the reactant and product are isomorphic.
+In chemistry, reactions that involve a change in spin state are known as spin-forbidden reactions.
+Such reactions show increased activation energy when compared to a similar reaction in which the spin states of the reactant and product are isomorphic.
 As a result of this increased activation energy, a decreased rate of reaction is observed.
+A famous example of spin-forbidden reaction is the very slow reaction of O_{2} with hydrocarbons.